-- Unfold the filter and fit it inside the spout.
-Then rinse the filter and preheat the Chemex for 15 seconds using really hot water (about 195 – 205 degrees).
+- Rinse the filter and preheat the Chemex for 15 seconds using hot water (about 205 degrees).
+Make sure the filter gets a nice, even seal all around the brewer.
 Dump the preheated water.

-- Pour enough hot water on the grounds to completely saturate them.
+- Start the timer when you add 205-degree filtered water.
+Pour just enough hot water on the grounds to saturate them completely (about 100 grams).
 This allows the coffee to “bloom” – swelling and releasing carbon dioxide.

-- Allow the water to filter through until the flow comes to a halt.
+- Allow the water to filter through for about 30 seconds.
+Watch for the bloom to deflate.

 - Serve immediately.